 Section 205.270(c)(2) prohibits the use of a volatile synthetic solvent or synthetic processing aid unless included on the National List as an allowed substance.
 However, synthetic solvents and synthetic processing aids do not have to be on the National List to be allowed in the production of an allowed nonagricultural substance found on the National List at § 205.605.
-The use of volatile synthetic solvents and synthetic processing aids in the production of allowed nonagricultural substances included on the National List at solvents included nonagricultural substances included on the National List is considered approved through the materials review process, unless otherwise stated through an annotation to the approved substance.
+The use of volatile synthetic solvents and synthetic processing aids in the production of allowed nonagricultural substances included on the National List is considered approved through the materials review process, unless otherwise stated through an annotation to the approved substance.
 (Example: § 205.605(a)(9), Flavors -- nonsynthetic sources only and must not be produced using synthetic solvents and carrier systems or any artificial preservative.)